alam-nazmul/Poridhi-Exams/poridhi-exam-4/docker/connect-two-VMs-container-by-OVS.md

 - Create containers from the containerfile.
 - Add IP addresses on the containers by using ovs-docker.
 - Create and lights up a tunnel with vxlan id, with another VM by using ovs.
+- Configure the NAT rules for veth0
+- Configure the NAT rules for veth1
 - Check the IP reachability.